 The Slender Cliffbrake is much like the Purple-Stemmed Cliffbrake.
 The blue-gray, evergreen fronds are usually about 20 cm. high.
-The lance-shaped leaflets on the lower section of the stalk are sometimes branced three to five time.
+The lance-shaped leaflets on the lower section of the stalk are sometimes branched three to five times.

 The dull brown leaf stalk lacks hairs or scale s.
 The short rhizome is covered with brown hairs and has many wiry roots growing from it.

 The spore cases, found around the edge on the underside of the leaflet, are ripe from June to September.